yamt/jsonsink/README.md

 * `jsonsink (static)` uses a small (64 bytes) static buffer. when the buffer gets full, it flushes the buffer.

-* `jsonsink (malloc)` uses two-path strategy. it first calculates the size of JSON, allocate the buffer of the size with malloc(), and then generate JSON to the buffer. this it's expected to be about twice slower than `jsonsink (static buffer)`.
+* `jsonsink (malloc)` uses two-path strategy.
+It first calculates the size of JSON, allocate the buffer of the size with malloc(), and then generate JSON to the buffer.
+Thus it's expected to be about twice slower than `jsonsink (static buffer)`.

 * `jsonsink (realloc)` extends the buffer using realloc() when it gets full.